RyanJulyan/SupportSystem/README.md

   - Categories: (Sales, Accounts,  IT)
   - Capture Personal details of the person logging
   - Capture the GPS Coordinates
-  -
+    - This Has a fallback for if a user does not allow broweser to know location
+  - Ability to update the status of the ticket
-- Send Emails to person logging  ticket.
+- Send Email to person logging ticket with ticket details and link to view ticket.
+- View status by ticket number anonymously
-- View status by ticket number
+- View status by ticket number and update status
+  - Only update status if
+    - Admin
+    - Created the ticket
+- View personally logged tickets
+  - Order tickets by:
+    - First Name
+    - Last Name
+    - Date logged
+    - Status of Ticket

+### Future Inhancesments:

+- View for managing categories
+- View for managing statuses
+- View for managing users
+- View for managing user roles
+- Abstract Addresses that are logged

 ## # Server Requirements